From BR Bullpen

 The Cubs in 2003 won only their third Division title in this park, but failed to win their first ever post-season series here (they did manage to win the NLDS down in Atlanta).
-However, thanks to two blown games in the NLCS against Florida (and, some would say, a long-time Cub fan Steve Bartman who wasn't paying attention), Wrigley is still waiting to host its World Series game since 1945.
+However, thanks to two blown games in the NLCS against the Florida Marlins (and, some would say, long-time Cub fan Steve Bartman who wasn't paying attention), Wrigley is still waiting to host its World Series game since 1945.

-The Tribune Company has worked hard on utilizing every inch of space in this park.
+The Tribune Company had worked hard on utilizing every inch of space in this park.
 Interestingly enough, the problems that made other parks of similar vintage unusable (age, neighborhood, lack of parking, physical plant) haven't happened to Wrigley – yet.
 People like to use the "El" to get to the park, and the neighborhood around the park hasn't disintegrated.

 Plans have been approved for renovations, which would include extending the bleachers over Waveland and Sheffield, adding seats between the dugouts, and moving a lot of the interior storage facilities out to a building on the Waveland triangle.
 The bleacher additions have been scaled back so as to not infringe on city-owned sidewalks outside the park.
 For the 2002 season the Cubs put up a green mesh cover over the chain-link fence on top of the back wall of the bleachers, to discourage the "rooftop bleachers" on Sheffield and Waveland.

 In the summer of 2004, there were reports of concrete and brick "chunks" falling on patrons at Wrigley Field during games in June and July.
 The city ordered a thorough inspection of the park's upper deck and mezzanine suite levels.
 The city and the Cubs declined to release the results of those inspections, but safety netting was placed under the grandstands in several places.
 An off-season inspection revealed that the park was experiencing premature concrete aging from the endless freeze-thaw cycles that buildings in Chicago are subject to due to the harsh winters.
 The safety nets may stay up for the foreseeable future, although one of new owner Tom Ricketts' first announcements after acquiring the park in 2010 were renovation plans, addressing the structural issues in the roof, the creation of a "Cubs Alley" immediately west of the ballpark modeled on the area around Boston's Fenway Park.
-However, with the state of Illinois in a difficult fiscal situation, no public money was available to help Cubs ownership with the most ambitious aspects of the project that affect public streets, and such remodeling will need to wait for better economic times.
+However, with the state of Illinois in a difficult fiscal situation, no public money was available to help Cubs ownership with the most ambitious aspects of the project that affect public streets, and such remodeling had to wait for better economic times.

 Fun Fact: Elwood Blues gives his address in the movie Blues Brothers as 1060 W. Addison St.